Claude Long-Document Workflow: Read 100+ Pages Without Splitting

 • You have verified at least 3 references by hand.
 Pick the most consequential claims.

-• Claude can name what is NOT in the document (sanity check for hallucinated coverage).
+• Claude can name what is not in the document (a sanity check against hallucinated coverage).

 • For numeric claims, recompute one totals row by hand.
-LLMs are most confidently wrong on math.
+LLMs are most confidently wrong on arithmetic.

 How to reuse this workflow

-• Save the structured prompt sequence as a template (“Long-PDF intake v3”).
+• Save the prompt sequence as a template (“Long-PDF intake v3”).

-• Re-test the workflow with a known-good document each quarter; Claude’s behavior evolves.
+• Re-test with a known-good document each quarter; model behavior and limits evolve.

 FAQ

-• Does long context degrade in the middle?: Yes — middle-of-document recall drops noticeably (Claude long-context unstable).
-Per-section drill-down mitigates this.
+• Does long context degrade in the middle?: Yes.
+Single-needle recall is ~90% at 1M tokens, but multi-fact recall drops and mid-document facts lose 5-15 points (Claude long-context unstable).
+Per-section drill-down mitigates it.

-• Should I ask for one section at a time, or all at once?: One at a time for accuracy.
-All-at-once for speed only when you already know the document and just need a refresh.
+• Should I ask one section at a time, or everything at once?: One at a time for accuracy.
+All-at-once only when you already know the document and just need a refresh.

-• What about scanned PDFs?: Quality drops on heavy scans.
-Spot-check OCR; ask Claude to output suspect pages as raw text.
+• What about scanned PDFs?: Each page is processed as text and an image, so clean scans usually work, but heavy or skewed scans lose accuracy.
+Spot-check OCR and ask Claude to output suspect pages as raw text.

 • Can Claude compare two long documents at once?: Yes, but expect more drift.
-Give each a clear role in the prompt (“File 1 = old contract, File 2 = new redline”).
+Give each a clear role in the prompt (“File 1 = old contract, File 2 = new redline”) and run section-by-section comparisons rather than one global diff.

 Common mistakes